ahaywood/Web-Interactivity-and-Engagement/chapter-1/index.md

 e.
 Media: Contains settings for images.
 This is a place you can set your default Thumbnail size and the default resize settings for uploaded images.

 f.
 Permalinks: Settings for how your site URLs work.
-<div class="message">You will want to set the Permalink to be “Posts” as soon as you can.
+<div class="message">You will want to set the Permalink to be "Posts" as soon as you can.
 This is both SEO friendly and logical from a UI standpoint.</div>

 #### x.
 Toolbar: